Living will and health care proxy: the most important information at a glance

 What exactly must be included in a living will?

-The most important formalities for a living will include your full name, your current address and your place and date of birth.
-In addition, you should precisely describe the situation in which the living will is to take effect, for example in a coma or in the final stages of a terminal illness.
+The most important formalities for a living will include your full name, your current address, and your place and date of birth.
+In addition, you should describe in detail the situation in which the living will should take effect, for example, if you are in a coma or in the terminal stage of an incurable illness.

 Then it is a question of whether resuscitation measures or life-sustaining measures should be initiated or which pain-relieving procedures should be used.
 You should also specify whether you want to be artificially fed or whether you just want your thirst to be quenched.